 Article 370 gives Jammu and Kashmir an autonomous status.
 Article 35 A was incorporated into the Constitution in 1954, which grants special rights and privileges to the citizens of the state.

 History of Article 370

-In October 1947, the then Maharaja of Kashmir Hari Singh signed the ‘Instrument of Accession‘, specifying three subjects, to which Jammu and Kashmir would transfer its powers to the Government of India:
+In October 1947, the then Maharaja of Kashmir Hari Singh signed the ‘Instrument of Accession‘.
+It specified three subjects, to which Jammu and Kashmir would transfer its powers to the Government of India:

 - Defense Laws

 In March 1948, the Maharaja Hari Singh appointed an interim government in the state with Sheikh Abdullah as Prime Minister.

 In July 1949, Sheikh Abdullah and three other allies joined the Indian Constituent Assembly.
 They negotiated the special status of Jammu and Kashmir, leading to the adoption of Article 370.

 The controversial provision was drafted by Sheikh Abdullah.